-(1) Police may collect suspect's name, address, and explanation - When a police official reasonably infers from the circumstances that an individual is committing, is about to commit, or has committed a criminal offense, the official may stop the suspect for a reasonable period of time and demand his name and address as well as an explanation of his actions.
+(1) Police may collect suspect's name, address, and explanation - When a police official reasonably infers from the circumstances that an individual is committing, is about to commit, or

-to arrest an individual and a court's finding that probable cause existed to support the arrest.
+&lt;sup>7 There was concern among some members of the subcommittee about this report's use of the phrase "probable cause."
+This concern arose primarily because probable cause has multiple meanings in the Illinois justice system.
+Specifically, there is a distinction between a police official's reasonable, subjective belief that probable cause exists to arrest an individual and a court's finding that probable cause existed to support the arrest.
 For the purposes of this report, the probable cause standard is used as a triggering mechanism for the collection of personally identifiable information.
 As such, probable cause as used throughout this report refers to a police official's reasonable, subjective belief that probable cause exists to arrest an individual.

-&lt;sup>7 People v.
+&lt;sup>8 People v.
 Blitz, 68 Ill.2d 287, 294 (1977).

-&lt;sup>8 In Re Daniels, 240 Ill.App.3d 314, 324-331 (1st Dist.
+&lt;sup>9 In Re Daniels, 240 Ill.App.3d 314, 324-331 (1st Dist.
 1992).

-&lt;sup>9 5 ILCS 10/7(1)(c)(i), (iv), (v), (vii), (viii).
+&lt;sup>10 5 ILCS 10/7(1)(c)(i), (iv), (v), (vii), (viii).

-&lt;sup>10 See Illinois Criminal Identification Act, 20 ILCS 2630/3, /7.
+&lt;sup>11 See Illinois Criminal Identification Act, 20 ILCS 2630/3, /7.
 Section 3 distinguishes between the types of agencies that have access to arrest information and those that may only have access to conviction records.
-Section 7 provides that criminal history records maintained by the Illinois State Police shall not be made public except as provided under Illinois law.
+Section 7 states that criminal history records maintained by the Illinois State Police shall not be made public except as provided under Illinois law.
 See also, Uniform Conviction Information Act, 20 ILCS 2635/2; 2635/5 (making conviction information, but not arrest data, publicly available).